 Intimacy does not have to be based on the amount of time each parent stays with the children.
 Most parents while co-parenting are hung up on spending exactly an equal amount of time together.
 There does not have to be a 50-50 split of the time.

 Instead, create a sensible division of time.
-If the schedule of one parent is more hectic than the other’s give that parent a little bit lesser time.
-That is the importance of co-parenting, to create a schedule that makes sense for your family.
-Your priority is to think about creating a stronger bond with your children, not about spending maximum amount of time with them.
+If the schedule of one parent is more hectic than the other’s, let that parent have less time with the kids.
+Co-parenting is all about creating a structure that makes sense for your family.

 Is a divorced family still a family?